World Sunlight Map: How it works

 Usage Guidelines

-If you have a use for the World Sunlight Map images that the gadget doesn't allow, contact me with details and we'll discuss other options.
+If you have a use for the World Sunlight Map images, contact me with details and we'll discuss options.
 I don't charge for the use of the images, but I do want to make sure you minimize your use of my bandwidth and provide a link back to the World Sunlight Map wherever the image is used.